Regulatory expectations:

 For example, firms should review the appointed representative’s business plan.
 This helps the Principal firm to understand what business activities will be completed and allows the Principal to confirm the planned regulated activities fall within its own scope of permissions.
 Chapter 4 of the consultation paper summarises the regulatory expectations as follows:

 The consultation closes in March 2022.
 Whatever your view, as a Principal, you must take stock of your appointed representative arrangements.
-Are your processes robust enough to ensure compliance?
+Are your processes robust enough to ensure compliance monitoring?
 How can you improve your oversight?
 How are issues escalated to the Principal firm?

 Ruleguard for Third Party Oversight takes the core benefit of the Ruleguard platform – powerful rules-mapping and evidencing – and uses it to bridge the gap between a firm and its third parties.
 A seamless control environment between you and your third parties for genuine oversight.